-Some New York farmers may receive crop insurance and drought disaster payments in 1995 or 1996.
 Normally, cash basis farmers are required to report disaster payments and crop insurance benefits in the year the payments are received.
 A Temporary Treasury Regulation (1.451-6T) allows the taxpayer to elect to report such benefits in a later year if the taxpayer can show that under normal business practice the income from the crop for which the benefits were received would have been reported in a later year.
 This applies to federal payments received as a result of (1) the destruction of, or damage to, crops caused by drought, flood or any other natural disaster, or (2) the inability to plant crops because of such a natural disaster.
 This regulation is effective for payments received after December 31, 1973.
 See Publication 225 for details on making the election.
-Revenue Ruling 91-55 reaffirms that disaster payments are treated the same as crop insurance and overrules Rev. Rul.
-75-36 which stated the opposite.
+Revenue Ruling 91-55 reaffirms that disaster payments are treated the same as crop insurance.